Town of Rocky Mountain House

 Once the Upgrade Completion Form is processed and approved, Alberta Municipalities will pay your Qualified Contractor(s) directly.

-Once all upgrades in your project are complete, an updated Clean Energy Improvement Agreement will need to be signed with the Town of Rocky Mountain House, to confirm the final amount to be financed.
+Once all upgrades in your project are complete, an updated Clean Energy Improvement Agreement will need to be signed with your municipality, to confirm the final amount to be financed.

 After all approved upgrades in a CEIP project are installed, a post-project EnerGuide Home Evaluation must be completed to determine the energy savings and verify the installation.
 Property owners will receive a new EnerGuide rating and label.
-This label and the invoice for the evaluation must be submitted to Alberta Municipalities.
+This label, the updated Renovation Upgrade Report, and the invoice for the evaluation must be submitted to Alberta Municipalities.

 Once the project is deemed complete, the approved project cost will be recorded on the property’s tax account.
-Any Rocky Mountain House incentives the project is eligible for will be applied to this financing amount, reducing the total amount owing.
+Any CEIP incentives the project is eligible for will be applied to this financing amount, reducing the total amount owing.

 You will repay the cost of the project over time through the Clean Energy Improvement Tax added to your property’s tax bill.
 The outstanding balance may be paid at any time.